-Our winter diet tends to be much richer than our summer one, with more stews, pasta dishes, pies and hot chocolate, etc. The cold season is the perfect time to put vegetables front and centre and prepare delicious hearty meals.
-There are many different nutritious vegetables available—even when the temperature drops.
+Our autumn diet tends to be much richer than our summer one, with more stews, pasta dishes, pies and hot chocolate, etc. Fall is the perfect time to put vegetables front and centre and prepare delicious hearty meals.
+There are many different nutritious vegetables available—even when the temperature start to drops.

 Spotlight on squash

 Spaghetti squash is particularly enjoyable.
 When cooked, its flesh separates into strands, making it an ideal pasta substitute for your favourite Italian recipes.
 It can also be used in lieu of rice vermicelli in Thai soups—a real treat!
 Since squash has a low glycemic index, it's very popular among those watching their weight and diabetics.

 Squash varieties are ideal for mashed dishes and soups.
 It's easy to add butternut squash to a homemade humus recipe: just cook the squash then add it in the food processor along with the chick peas and tahini butter.
 Adding squash gives an interesting twist to your recipes.

 This giant orange vegetable is probably one of the best in terms of good value for money.
 After Halloween, pumpkins often go on sale—it's the perfect time to buy one or two and make spiced pumpkin pies, muffins, cubes of cooked pumpkin to garnish your salads, soups and even marmalades.
 Don't forget to keep the seeds and bake them… they make for an excellent snack or a nutritious topping for smoothie bowls—the new trend on Instagram.